drdna/WheatBlast/PhylogenomicAnalysesEtc.md

 1. Low quality sequence and adapters were trimmed from the raw reads using Trimmomatic with parameters: ILLUMINACLIP:NexteraPE-PE.fa:2:30:10 SLIDINGWINDOW:20:20 MINLEN 130
 2. The resulting paired and unpaired forward reads were concatenated into forwardReads.fq
 3. The resulting paired and unpaired reverse reads were concatenated into reverseReads.fq
-4. The forward and reverse reads were assembled separately using VelvetOptimiser using a kmer range from 89 to 129 with a step size of 2
+4. The forward and reverse reads were assembled separately using VelvetOptimiser using the kmer range 89 to 129, with a step size of 2
 5. A new iSNPcaller project named FalseSNPs was intiated:
 ```bash
 perl iSNPcaller_MT.pl FalseSNPs